A Fully Abstract Model of PCF Based on Extended Addressing Machines: Introduction

 Compared to other machine-based formalisms, addressing machines occupy a unique space with a fair amount of individually overlapping features, but distinct overall.
 Many abstract machines feature subroutines which can be called and returned from.
-Traditional abstract machines (KAM \cite{Krivine07}, SECD \cite{Landin64}, TIM~\cite{FairbairnW87}, Lazy KAM~\cite{Cregu91,Lang07}), ZINC~\cite{Leroy90}, etc.) employ a stack to temporarily store the current state of the program during the execution of a subroutine.
-AMs adopt a different approach, utilizing separate AMs for each subroutine and an external map to allow communication among them.
+Traditional abstract machines (KAM \cite{Krivine07}, SECD \cite{Landin64}, TIM~\cite{FairbairnW87}, Lazy KAM~\cite{Cregu91,Lang07}), ZINC~\cite{Leroy90} etc.) employ a stack to temporarily store the current state of the program during the execution of a subroutine.
+AMs adopt a different approach, utilizing separate AMs for each subroutine and an external address table map to allow communication among them.
 Evaluating a subroutine is done simply by executing the corresponding AM.
 Thus, to perform meaningful computations, it is necessary to consider the whole set of AMs, rather than a single machine.
-As they relegate the complexity of subroutines to the external map, we find AMs significantly easier to reason about than traditional abstract machines, albeit at the cost of implementational complexity and inefficiency.
-We believe that AMs could easily be translated into (multiple) traditional abstract machines.
+By delegating the complexity of subroutines to the external map, AMs are difficult to compare with other formalisms in terms of implementational complexity and efficiency.
+Due to space limitations, any implementation can represent only a finite number of AMs and relies on a finite address table map, which is therefore decidable.
+From a theoretical perspective, we believe that a translation from AMs into (multiple) traditional abstract machines could be defined without much difficulty.
+Additionally, we emphasize that computational efficiency can be enhanced by optimizing the finite address table map through the use of suitable hash tables.
+Addressing this optimization challenge is a goal we plan to explore in future work.

 The presence of explicit substitutions may also remind of more ``modern'' abstract machines arising from the linear substitution calculus, namely the MAM~\cite{Accattoli14,Accattoli17} and related machines.
-The MAM also avoids the concept of closure: all environments that would be local to a subroutine are instead collected in a single global environment after an appropriate $\alpha$-renaming.
+The MAM also avoids the concept of a closure, through use of $\alpha$-renaming all environments which would be local to a subroutine can instead be stored in a single global environment.
 One could argue that this is a special method of implementing subroutines, while AMs retain a local environment and sidestep the issue entirely.